antoio/pyfunc_utils/README.md

   All production ready scripts are collected in project root folder.

   ## Functions
+  :construction:

   ### **Pause.py**
    Adds or removes the suffix '.paused' to a file name in order to prevent automatic execution in a test run.

   ## Installation
    :warning: _**REQUIRED:** working python installation!_

  Add project root folder to environment variables.